U.S. Department of Transportation Modes

 Businesses and organizations regulated by one of these modes generally follow DOT testing regulations, processes and protocols.
 However, individual modes also have their own, slightly different, requirements regarding particular testing procedures.

-It is critical for the Designated Employer Representative to understand and follow the particular requirements of the transportation mode that governs their industry.
-The employer risks non-compliance when following DOT protocols, but not those of their modal agency.
+It is critical for the Designated Employer Representative to understand and follow the particular requirements of the transportation mode that regulates their industry.
+The employer risks non-compliance when following DOT procedures, but not those of their modal agency.

-This course addendum details the protocols and processes required by the Pipeline and Hazardous Materials Safety Administration (PHMSA) under 49 CFR Part 199.
+This course details the protocols and processes required by the U.S. Coast Guard (USCG) under 49 CFR Parts 4 & 16.

 This post was written by Jo McGuire